sghmire/ROCKNIXFireFox/README.md

 # Firefox for ROCKNIX

-Run Mozilla's official Linux ARM64 Firefox build on the Retroid Pocket Flip 2 with touchscreen support, controller-based mouse controls, and a Wayland onscreen keyboard.
+Mozilla's official Linux ARM64 Firefox build on the Retroid Pocket Flip 2 with touchscreen support, controller-based mouse controls, and a Wayland onscreen keyboard.
 Everything installs under `/storage`; the immutable ROCKNIX system partition is not modified.